Terry-Maina/Fun-Flights-Task-management-API/README.md

 shotgun
 ```

-Shotgun uses port 9393 by default.
+Shotgun uses http://127.0.0.1:9393/ by default.

 ## Relationships within Database

 ### Projects

-- has many boards
+- A project has many boards
-- has many tasks through boards
+- A project has many tasks through boards

 ### Boards

-- belongs to a project
+- Every board belongs to a project
-- has many tasks
+- Every board has many tasks

 ### Tasks

-- belongs to a board
+- Each task belongs to a board
-- belongs to project though a board
+- Each task belongs to project though a board

 ## Example Calls You Can Make With API